 The Introductory College Level Experience in Microbiology is an eight-week paid summer internship program for high-potential, low income high school sophomores and juniors.
 Developed in partnership with UC Berkeley and the Joint BioEnergy Institute, the program seeks to broaden students' understanding of biotechnology and the careers available in this field.
 In addition to basic science and research, the program also exposes students to career exploration and preparation for the college application process, including field trips to local biotech companies, career talks with scientists and engineers, writing a college personal statement, meeting college admission and financial aid experts, and visiting college campuses.
 Students are paid a stipend of $1500, plus a scholarship of $500 upon successful completion of the program.

-While the application process is rigorous, we place primary importance on the teachers' recommendation and the applicant's strong desire to learn biotech research skills and work hard during the summer.
-The student's GPA is considered, but is not a major factor in our selection process.
+While the application process is rigorous, we place primary importance on the student's application, the teachers' recommendation, and the student's strong desire to learn biotech research skills and work hard during the summer.
+The student's GPA is considered, but it is not a major factor in our selection process.

 ICLEM students and instructors, class of 2013.

 - "Program Gives Teens a Jump on Science" (Mercury News)

 - "Science Program Targets Underprivileged Students" (ABC TV newsclip)

 - "iCLEM Provides Students with Hands-On Science Experience and a Salary"

 - "A Summer with Science"

 - "Taking Biofuels from the Lab to the Classroom"